glossary

 • sex positivity

-An open, respectful attitude towards all consensual expressions of sexuality.
+an open, respectful attitude towards all consensual expressions of sexuality.
 Sex positivity celebrates pleasure, diversity, communication, and the belief that sexuality is a healthy part of life.

 • Sexually Transmitted Infections (STI)

-are infections primarily transmitted through any sexual contact, including oral/ anal and vaginal sex especially when protection, such as condoms, is not used.
+infections primarily transmitted through any sexual contact, including oral/ anal and vaginal sex especially when protection, such as condoms, is not used.
 Although some STIs can occur without noticeable symptoms, symptoms are common.
 STIs can be detected through blood tests and oral, genital, or anal swabs at the doctors office.
 Early detection makes a difference!

 Sexually Transmitted Infections (STIs)